federicoparroni/recsys2019/README.md

 * **[Maurizio Ferrari Dacrema](https://github.com/maurizioFD)**

 ## Dataset
-The dataset can be found at this link: [dataset](https://recsys.trivago.cloud/challenge/dataset).
+The dataset can be found at this link: [challenge dataset page](https://recsys.trivago.cloud/challenge/dataset).
 You must be registered to download it.
 <br/>
 <br/>